As new techniques used to evade network defenses continue to emerge

 One reason for the false belief that hunting can’t be automated is the fact that most automated real-time defensive tools are only automating attack prevention and detection.
 They aren’t built to peer into the internals of networked systems to look for post breach indications of compromise (see MITRE’s ATT&CK matrix for examples of the types of things an automated hunt solution should look for).

 Post breach detection is different.
 Infocyte HUNT assumes endpoints are already compromised and then uses an approach called Forensic State Analysis (FSA) to find definitive proof.
-It sweeps thousands of endpoints, spending a couple minutes on each host, and conclusively validates their state by answering the questions:
+It sweeps thousands of endpoints, spending a couple of minutes on each host, and conclusively validates their state by answering the questions:

 - What is running?